serafin-labs/serafin/README.md

 Our point is that if a declarative file allows to represent clearly an API, there's no reason why a clear programmatic interface wouldn't.

+#### Scaffolding-based frameworks
+Some API frameworks use scaffolding technics to generate the code of your endpoints.
+They provide a good boost at the beginning but once you have to add your own logic to the generated endpoints, it becomes close to an API from scratch if not worse.

+If a framework can generate the API code for you, there's no reason why a clear programmatic interface wouldn't be able to provide same default behaviours easily.

 #### UI-based API builders
 New tools are appearing, allowing to design an API through a user interface.
 The objective is usually to provide assistance to people with limited knowledge of how to do so.
 It can be seen as a Content Management System for APIs, with the same advantages and drawbacks.